-The investment manager shall verify that the decisions taken by the investment committee of Creutz & Partners with regard to the exercise of voting rights comply with the provisions of this policy and, in the event of deviations, that these are justified.
-This shall be documented on the resolution document of the investment committee.
-A copy of this control shall be forwarded by the investment manager to the fund risk manager.
+The responsible investment manager shall ensure that the decisions taken by him with regard to the exercise of voting rights comply with the provisions of this policy.
+In the event of deviations, the investment manager shall sufficiently justify and document them in the decision documentation.
+The investment manager shall forward a copy thereof to the fund risk manager.